gervasalex/dengue_project/README.md

 grep -v "^>" dengue_merged.fasta | tr "[:upper:]" "[:lower:]" > dengue_seq.txt
 ```

-## the orgnism with the number of highest and least number of bases
+## the organism with the number of highest and least number of bases